AERONET-Project/AeroLinux/README.md

 **Raspberry Pi Devices:** Zero W (1.7 and 2), Raspberry Pi 3(A, A+,B+) and Raspberry Pi 4(B).

 **OS Image:** 2020-05-27-raspios-buster-lite-armhf.img - Can be downloaded [here](http://ftp.jaist.ac.jp/pub/raspberrypi/raspios_lite_armhf/images/raspios_lite_armhf-2020-05-28/)
-There is no need to upgrade OS image to current as the updates are GUI related.
+There is no need to upgrade the OS image to the current version, as the updates are GUI related.

 ## Part List